asamallab/EPEK/Comparison/Datasets/README.md

 - CCDB.tsv: File containing the gene symbols of the gene set from https://webs.iiitd.edu.in/raghava/ccdb/stat.php
 - EPEK.tsv - File containing the gene symbols of the gene set from https://cb.imsc.res.in/epek

+### The following files are from Barbitoff <i>et al. </i> 2020:

+- GestationalDiabetes.csv: File containing the gene symbols of the gene set of gestational diabetes.
+- PlacentalAbruption.csv: File containing the gene symbols of the gene set of placental abruption.
+- Preeclampsia.csv: File containing the gene symbols of the gene set of preeclampsia
+- PretermBirth.csv: File containing the gene symbols of the gene set of preterm birth

 #### References

 [1] M. Sharma, R.S.
 Barai, I. Kundu, S. Bhaye, K. Pokar, S. Idicula-Thomas, PCOSKBR2: a database of genes, diseases, pathways, and networks associated with polycystic ovary syndrome, Sci Rep. 10 (2020) 14738. https://doi.org/10.1038/s41598-020-71418-8.